Invasion Camp Group

 When you book a place on most trips you have the following options with regards to deposits and payments:

-If you book more than one trip at the same time as part of your travel itinerary, you may have to pay more than one deposit, depending which trips you choose.
+If you book more than one trip at the same time as part of your travel itinerary, you will have to pay more than one deposit, a deposit is needed per programme.

 2. Education Qualifications